filipsnastins/consumer-driven-contract-testing-with-pact/README.md

 - Ensures that compatible versions of the Consumer and Provider are deployed to production, e.g. by using Pact's [Can-I-Deploy](https://docs.pact.io/pact_broker/can_i_deploy) tool.

-- Provides full visibility into a Provider usage - Consumer-Driven contract testing gives the Provider team visibility into how their service is being used by Consumers.
+- Provides full visibility into a Provider usage - consumer-driven contract testing gives the Provider team visibility into how their service is being used by Consumers.
   All the contracts are stored in a centralized place like Pact Broker/PactFlow, and the Provider team can see all the Consumers that depend on their service.
-  It helps discovering unused fields and messages that are not used by any Consumers, and misunderstandings about the Provider usage.
+  It helps discover unused fields and messages that are not used by any Consumers, and misunderstandings about the Provider usage.

 - [Specification by example](https://gojko.net/books/specification-by-example/) -